 How to make S’mores in the oven

-If you’ve got a hankering for gooey s’mores, but lighting a campfire seems a little excessive, fear not – you can also achieve a similar result in the oven!
-They’re great for feeding the masses, and would be a hit at a children’s party.
+If you’ve got a hankering for gooey s’mores, but lighting a campfire seems a little excessive, fear not - you can also achieve a similar result in the oven!
+They’re great for feeding the masses, and would be a hit at a children's party (opens in new tab).